nimobeeren/strands-solver/README.md

 uv run -m strands_solver.scripts.show_solution YYYY-MM-DD
 ```

-### Embedding the Dictionary
+### Generating Dictionary Embeddings

 The solver uses semantic embeddings to determine which solution best fits the theme.
 To save on costs, we don't generate these embeddings on the spot (potentially requiring many embeddings per puzzle).
-Instead, we generate embeddings for the entire dictionary in advance, and store the results in a database.
+Instead, we generate embeddings for the entire dictionary in advance and cache the results in a SQLite database.

+Embedding the entire dictionary costs about $0.10 and takes about 60 minutes on a paid (Tier 1) Gemini project (based on 2025-12-30 pricing and rate limits).
+While it's technically possible to do on the free tier, this would take a very long time due to rate limits.
+Storing the embeddings database also uses about 2 GB of disk space.

-To (re)generate embeddings of the dictionary, run the `embed_dictionary` script:
+To generate dictionary embeddings, run the `embed_dictionary` script:

 ```bash
 uv run -m strands_solver.scripts.embed_dictionary
 ```

-By default, we don't embed words that already appear in the database.
+By default, we don't re-embed words that already appear in the database.
 To override this, use the `--force` flag:

 ```bash
 uv run -m strands_solver.scripts.embed_dictionary --force